 While my mind was thus engaged, I thought of the beautiful young Estella, proud and refined, coming towards me, and I thought with absolute abhorrence of the contrast between the jail and her.
 (33.46)

-We can see the contrast between Estella and the jail pretty clearly.
 Estella is pretty, the jail is not.
-Estella wears perfume, the jail does not.
-Estella has nice clothes, the jail does not, etc., etc., etc. However, when we think about it, Estella and the jail would probably hit it off pretty well on a blind date, because both love keys.
+Estella wears perfume, the jail doesn't.
+Estella has nice clothes, the jail doesn't, etc., etc., etc. We get it.
+They're different.
+But when we think about it, Estella and the jail would probably hit it off pretty well on a blind date.
 Remember how Estella was always the gatekeeper when Pip was little?
 Remember how inaccessible and untouchable Estella is to Pip?
 Remember how Pip wants to become a gentleman and to be accepted by society in order to please Estella?
-True, Estella likes to keep things out with her metaphorical lock and key, and the jail likes to keep things in, but the key here seems to us to be, well, the key.

 Magwitch is distinctly aware of the power of storytelling and the power of framing a story in a certain way.
 He can himself distill his life's story down to a very nice one-liner (compact and travel-sized too), "in jail and out of jail."
 He knows that the world loves these compact, travel-sized descriptions of people.
-However, he also knows how much lies beneath these descriptions that, when articulated, totally change our understanding of them.
+But he also, without even seeming to mean it, helps us think that maybe not all criminals are born that way.